th-duvanel/spdm-wid/README.md

 sudo cp dissector/SPDMwid.lua /usr/lib/x86_64-linux-gnu/wireshark/plugins/SPDMwid.lua
 ```

 You can check your path on the Help -> About Wireshark -> Folder menu.
 If you click twice on the path, it will appear on your file manager.
-Just drop it there.
+After you drop the file there, you can restart Wireshark and SPDM-WiD will work perfectly.

 ### SPDM packets emulation
-You can run the bash script, it will clone the repository needed for demonstration and compile our server/sniffer/echo.
-You'll need gcc for this.

-You need to use the other repository, it is important to capture the packets.
-This is a copy of its README, to test it:
+For organization, this repository doesn't have all the files necessary to run the emulation, because its focus is on the dissector.

+So, first of all, you will clone it from [SPDM inside QEMU](https://github.com/th-duvanel/riscv-spdm).
+You can follow the repo instructions or follow the ones listed ahead, but don't worry: they are the same.

 ```bash
 [th-duvanel@~/spdm-wid]